SwissOpenEM/swissopenem.github.io/timeline.md

 ### Initialization ###

 The project was initiated and the recruitment process started.
 Dependencies were identified and contact was made with dependent projects and organisations.
 Project organisational issues are being clarified.
+Inspections were carried out at the participating faculties.

+#### Milestone I (Metadata Standards) ####

 A workshop on EM standards was held as part of this process.
 With the founding of the OSC-EM "Open Standards Community for EM", a working group for the standardisation of metadata was set up.
 Within the working group, requirements are collected and defined to which the OpenEM project is orientated.

-Inspections were carried out at the participating faculties.

-### Planning and Prototyping ###
+#### Milestone II (Conceptual Plan) ####

-The project methodology and project tools were defined.
+The project methodology, tools and technologies were defined.
+All architectural decisions were finalized.
 Furthermore, all administrative issues were clarified so that the implementation of the project could begin.
 The task packages were assigned to the team and responsibilities were clarified.

-### Concept & Realisation ###
+### Realisation ###

-#### Milestone I ####
+#### Milestone III (Proof of Concept) ####

 | Component                | Goal                                                                                      |
 |-------------------------|--------------------------------------------------------------------------------------------------------|